 Risk is a key consideration for any successful property investor, particularly in protecting cash flow and asset value.
 In this article the LITTLE REAL ESTATE team provide some guidance on the important role routine inspections play.

 Minimising risk is a key consideration for any successful property investor, particularly when it comes to protecting your cash flow and overall financial position.

-As such, ensuring we conduct routine inspections on behalf of all landlords is a vital component of the services provided by Little Real Estate.
+As such, ensuring we conduct routine inspections on behalf of all landlords is a vital component of the services provided by your property management team.

 Most professional property managers will conduct a routine inspection at least once every six months; depending on permitted frequency according to the state or territory regulations governing your investment.

 - Every 6 months in Victoria

 While this might seem excessively frequent, the importance of professional routine inspections cannot be underestimated, as they often prove invaluable when it comes to uncovering little issues that could become bigger problems if left to fester.

 So what should your property manager look for?
 And how often should they look?
 Here is your simple five-step guide to a productive routine inspection.